Pelargonium graveolens: Uses

+In Cyprus, where it is known as kiouli, it is used to flavour and scent the sugar syrup in apricot preserves, known as glyko tou koutaliou hrisomilo.

-Chemical constituents of geranium oil
+Chemical constituents

 A modern analysis listed the presence of over 50 organic compounds in the essential oil of P. graveolens from an Australian source.
 Analyses of Indian geranium oils indicated a similar phytochemical profile, and showed that the major constituents (in terms of % composition) were citronellol + nerol and geraniol.